colak/txp-media-shortcode/README.md

 ### 6. Embed a local video in diferent formats

-The html5 video tag, allows for the embeding of multiple formats to enhance compatibility with the various brousers and computer setups.
-To embed your videos residing in your installation's files directory, first upload the video files using the same name followed by the extention.
-In your articles call the file name and state the extentions you have encoded those files to.
+The html5 video tag, allows for the embedding of multiple formats to enhance compatibility with the various browsers and computer setups.
+To embed your videos residing in your installation's files directory, first upload the video files using the same name followed by the extension.
+In your articles call the file name and state the extensions you have encoded those files to.
 (Currently the tag supports  mp4, ogg, mpeg-4, flac, webm).
 You may want to check the [status of video format support in each web browser](https://en.wikipedia.org/wiki/HTML5_video#Browser_support).

 `<txp::media from="local_v" media="my_title" mp4 webm />`